akhouderchah/w3wm/README.md

 Fullscreen current window | Win+F
 Close current window | Win+D
 Open new window | Win+N
+Open new console | Win+Enter
 Lock screen | Win+Home
 Restart w3wm | Win+R
 Quit w3wm | Win+Q

+##### Hotkey Customization
+In the same directory as `w3wm.exe`, there is a file called `config.ini`.
+This file enables the user to, among other things, customize the hotkeys used above.

+The default `config.ini`--which w3wm will automatically generate if the configuration file was deleted--describes the syntax used and provides usage examples and function/key names.